gvwilson/sdxjs/text-editor/index.md

     -   Add an entry to the key bindings table in the constructor of the derived class
 -   But we can now also provide plugins
 -   Load functions that take the editor and the arguments to `onKey` as input

+<%- include('/inc/fig.html', {
+    id: 'text-editor-plugins',
+    img: '/static/tools-small.jpg',
+    alt: 'Loading and running plugins',
+    cap: 'Loading and running plugins to handle keystrokes.',
+    fixme: true
+}) %>

 -   Have to modify the default handlers to take these four arguments as well, just in case

 <%- include('/inc/erase.html', {file: 'plugin-editor.js', key: 'skip'}) %>